 Nevertheless, you can use creatures’ powers as a tiebreaker when you’re deciding between two creatures of a similar power level.
-In that case, you can go with the creatures that has a power that’s less prevalent among your other creatures.
+In that case, you can go with a creature that has a less prevalent power among your already-drafted creatures.

 There are 16 cards with coven.
 All of them are in White and Green.
 If you want, you can find out more about coven rules here.

 In the Midnight Hunt draft, you’ll find cards that make 2/2 Zombie tokens with decayed.
 These tokens can’t block, and when they attack, they get sacrificed at the end of combat.
-This means you can only use them as one-time attackers, or to sacrifice them for value.
+This would suggest that you can only use them as one-time attackers.

 There are 14 cards that make decayed tokens.
 All of them are in Black and Blue, except Ghoulcaller’s Harvest.
 Black-Blue archetype also takes the most advantage of these tokens.